 Not only do tobacco products such as cigarettes, cigars, smokeless tobacco, chewing tobacco, and snuff stain the teeth and put the body at risk for a host of diseases, they also contribute to bad breath.
 Tobacco users are at a bigger risk for breathing problems as well.

-At Bangkok Smile MALO CLINIC, our outstanding dental professionals can determine the specific treatment for your bad breath or halitosis based on:
+At Bangkok Smile MALO DENTAL, our outstanding dental professionals can determine the specific treatment for your bad breath or halitosis based on:

 Our AIR-FLOW® Cleaning utilizes an air-powder mixture and water for a variety of preventive and restorative dental treatments.
 Not only does it make air-polishing reliable and efficient for teeth cleaning, it also delivers comfort to our patients since it utilizes no curettes and makes no noise.